Below are answers to the most common questions we receive from pet owners about veterinary prescriptions and pharmacies.

 Q: My veterinarian is telling me that I have to bring my pet in for an examination before they'll write a prescription or authorize a refill.
 Why?

-A: It is unethical, and in most states, unlawful, for a veterinarian to write a prescription or dispense a prescription drug outside a Veterinarian-Client-Patient Relationship (VCPR).
+A: It is unethical, and, in most states, unlawful, for a veterinarian to write a prescription or dispense a prescription drug outside a veterinarian-client-patient relationship (VCPR).
 For more information about the VCPR, including a technical definition, see the AVMA's Principles of Veterinary Medical Ethics.
-For an overview of the VCPR, read our "Frequently Asked Questions by Pet Owners about the Veterinarian-Client-Patient Relationship."
+For an overview of the VCPR, read our Veterinarian-client-patient relationship FAQ.

 To maintain a VCPR, your veterinarian must see your pet regularly – how often depends on your pet's health.
 If your pet is on a prescription medicine, your veterinarian may need to reexamine your pet, check blood work, or perform other tests to monitor your pet's response to treatment and determine if the medication needs to be changed.
 For example, a dog being treated for hypothyroidism needs to be reevaluated regularly to make sure the dosage of medication prescribed is effective.